 Submitted manuscripts are screened for appropriateness of topic and quality before being sent out for review.
 Articles selected for review reflect sound research design and/or theoretical orientation, contribute to the knowledge base in the area of emotional and behavioral disorders, and serve the needs and interests of our primary audiences (e.g., scholars, researchers, teacher educators, teachers, psychologists, administrators).
 Manuscripts are reviewed by at least two, but typically three, experts in the field who make recommendations to an associate editor (i.e., accept as is or with minor revisions, accept with major revisions, revise and resubmit, or reject) based on the associate editor’s overall judgment regarding the quality of the work and its contribution to the professional literature.
 In making that determination, reviewers are asked to consider the quality of the rationale for the work, literature review, methods, results, implications, limitations, and writing.
 Associate editors then make recommendations to the journal editors based on the input of the reviewers and their own reading of the manuscript.
 Editors make final decisions concerning publication.
-The review process typcally requires two to three months.
+The review process typically requires two to three months.
 During this process inquiries may be addressed to the editors via the email addresses listed at the end of this document.
 The editors reserve the right to make changes in wording that do not change the meaning of the text.

 Guidelines specified in the Publication Manual of the American Psychological Association (6th edition, 2010) should be followed.
 Pay particular attention to the sections concerning guidelines for nonsexist language, avoiding ethnic bias, and referring to people with disabilities using person-first language.

-2. Format: 8½ ´ 11 in. document; 1-in. margins; double spacing, left alignment, Times New Roman, 12-pt. type.
+2. Format.
+8½ x11 in. document; 1-in. margins; double spacing, left alignment, Times New Roman, 12-pt. type for text and tables.
 Include title and abstract.
 Text and table files must be Word text files; no PDFs.

-3. Abstract: An abstract of no more than 200 words should follow the title on the first page of the main text document.
+3. Abstract.
+An abstract of no more than 200 words should follow the title on the first page of the main text document.

-6. Use endnotes sparingly.
+5. Endnotes.
+Use endnotes sparingly.
 Number with Arabic numerals starting with 1 and continuing through the article.
 Example: (see Note 1).
 NO footnotes.

+Figures.
 Figures should be separate file(s), with each figure on a new page or file.
 They must be black and white only and production-ready.
 Because most art will be reduced to fit, use bold type that is large enough to be reduced and still be readable, and make sure rules/tick marks are at least 1 pt.
 Acceptable electronic formats for art: TIFF, EPS, Word, JPEG, or Excel.
-For scans/photos, download the SAGE Image Resolution Guidelines from the Instructions & Forms link at http://mc.manuscriptcentral.com/bd.
+For scans/photos, download the SAGE Image Resolution Guidelines from the Instructions & Forms link at https://mc.manuscriptcentral.com/bd.
 If you have problems loading Excel files, copy and paste them into a Word document.
 Cite all figures in the text.

+Permissions.
 Obtaining written permission for material such as figures, tables, art, and extensive quotes taken directly—or adapted in minor ways—from another source is the author’s responsibility, as is payment of any fees the copyright holder may require.
 Permissions often take a considerable amount of time to be granted; therefore, start the request process early.
 Material taken from software or from the Internet also requires obtaining permission.
-Authors can download a Permissions Request form at https://mc.manuscriptcentral.com/BD (Instructions & Forms Link).
+Authors can download a Permissions Request form at https://mc.manuscriptcentral.com/bd (Instructions & Forms Link).
 Read any granted permissions carefully to make sure that the language is broad enough to allow publication in all formats, including electronic and print.
 Failure to obtain permission will result in either removal of the particular item or pulling the article from the journal issue.

 Submit electronically: https://mc.manuscriptcentral.com/bd